rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 Wow.
 Cueing the task differently totally changes the emotional relationship to the task!
 Reminds me strongly of ["Let's think step by step" prompts for LLMs](https://twitter.com/arankomatsuzaki/status/1529278580189908993).

+Also, I'm struggling to picture the non-playful condition here.
+Telling adults to build LEGO ducks seems inherently playful!
+Maybe they recruited this guy as an experimenter.

+![Office Spaces's Lumberg asks you to come in on Sunday to make LEGO ducks](/lego-lumberg.jpeg)

 > In sum, belief-violation, ambiguity and novelty provide children with learning opportunities to improve their intuitive theories of the world and its causal workings.

+Cool.

 ## The Sweet Spot

+How confusing or novel should play be?
+Some kids like a lot of chaos, but others not so much.

 > learners are attracted to surprising and novel information that tends to gravitate toward a sweet spot of complexity that is neither too simple, nor too complex given what they already know.

 > Intuitively speaking, it seems likely that overly predictable play is boring and overly unpredictable play chaotic.

+Cool, that answers that.

 > Infants, for example, seem to be guided by the so-called “Goldilocks principle” in their preference for visual stimuli which are neither too simple nor too complex

+(I'm cutting a lot of the citations, there's a lot more backing up these claims in the actual paper)

 > The immersive experience of “flow,” characteristic of playful states, tends to occur during tasks which are just within reach of one’s ability

+Ooh, wasn't expecting to see flow in this paper!
+What a nice surprise.

 > play frequently involves self-handicapping behavior, like hopscotch, where individuals deliberately make already learned tasks harder and thus more surprising for themselves

+I sometimes analogize learning exercises to resistance training, where you impose some artificial constraints on your movements to get some benefit.
+Now I'm gonna switch my go-to analogy to hopscotch, since it's so vivid and fun!

 > in a recent study on play and fear, where older children and adult visitors to a haunted attraction were equipped with heart rate monitors and asked to report on their experience (Andersen et al., 2020) [...] self-reported enjoyment had an inverted U-shaped relationship with self-reported fear

 There's a sweet spot of challenge / novelty / complexity.
 This isn't a big surprise!
-It bears a striking resemblance to the [Zone of Proximal Development](https://en.wikipedia.org/wiki/Zone_of_proximal_development) or less formally, the [Learning Zone](https://www.mindtools.com/pages/article/learning-zone-model.htm) (between the Comfort Zone and Panic Zone).
+To me, it bears a striking resemblance to the [Zone of Proximal Development](https://en.wikipedia.org/wiki/Zone_of_proximal_development) or less formally, the [Learning Zone](https://www.mindtools.com/pages/article/learning-zone-model.htm) (between the Comfort Zone and Panic Zone).

-It also gives a cognitive theory that supports phrases like "low floors, high ceilings, wide walls".
-We want to create environments where students can navigate to the appropriate level of complexity and challenge for them.
+It also gives a cognitive theory to support education catchphrases like "low floors, high ceilings, wide walls".
+We want to create environments where learners navigate to the appropriate level of complexity and challenge for them.
-Importantly, that level will change as students become more comfortable, so in order for it to feel 'playful', the difficulty / novelty / complexity has to increase.
+Importantly, that level will change as students become more comfortable!
+In order for it to feel 'playful', the difficulty / novelty / complexity has to increase.

-If you've ever played Portal (or other games that have a quirky physics or 'fun' set of world-rules to learn), you've seen this.
-The game is fun because it violates your expectations, but only so much at once.
+If you've ever played Portal (or other games that have a quirky physics or 'fun' set of world-rules to learn), you've seen the difficulty ramp in action.
+The game is fun because it violates your expectations, but only a little bit at a time.
 There's a steady drip of new challenges and surprises to master.

 > a strong driver of curiosity is the learner’s metacognitive estimates of their own prior knowledge, meaning that learners will have their curiosity piqued when they think that they are close to knowing the answer to a question

-Again -- not their explicit, articulable, conscious estimate.
-The _feeling_ of curiousity is a signal that you've got enough information to put together the answer!
+Again -- this is not student's explicit, articulable, conscious estimate of their own knowledge.
+The _feeling_ of curiousity is a signal that you've got enough information to put together a new answer!

 This is really cool, imo.
 Students are uncurious if something is too hard, or if there's no mystery left to resolve.

+Emotions are a guide to _something_.
+Curiosity is a guide to our brain's hidden estimate of how close we are to learning something new.
+Seems important!

 ## Predictive Processing